Ravneet0112/readMeGenerator/README.md

 - [License](#License)

 ## Description
-This app will help users to organize there daily work, so that can manage time and more productive by adding task for the hour of day.
+Generates the readme file for the projects

 ## Installation
-Users can clone repository and open index.html in a web browser.
+We have to go to Bash and run node index.js command

 ## Usage
-To manage daily task and time.

-## Contribution

-## Instructions
+Helpful in creating Readme file, so that user can concentrate on coding

 ## Questions

-GitHub: Ravneet0112
+GitHub: Ravneet0112@github.com

 Email: ravneet.sammewali01@gmail.com

 ## License
-Licensed under the [ISC](https://choosealicense.com/licenses/isc/) license
+Licensed under the [MIT](https://choosealicense.com/licenses/mit/) license